linhtng/Webserv/src/Lera_notes.md

 "String-based parsers can only be safely used within protocol elements after the element has been extracted from the message, such as within a header field line value after message parsing has delineated the individual field lines."

+Error page that has error number and message passed as params keep error numbers and messages in an unordered_map somewhere? utility class?